When was the last time you got up from your desk to move around a bit? And no, walking to the kitchen for that fourth cold brew doesn’t count.

 How to start seeing the positive effects of exercise (hint: no guilt trips)

 Not only can exercise help you improve your mental performance, research shows us that physical activity and happiness are also inextricably linked.
 Of course, while that may sound well and good, it’s no secret that integrating exercise into our daily routines is often easier said than done.
-Here’s some tips from the experts to help you get into the habit of exercising daily:
+Here are some tips from the experts to help you get into the habit of exercising daily:

 - Know your ROI.
 Try using the same psychology on yourself that Masley uses on his corporate clients.
 “I talk to a lot of investors and I like to phrase it in terms of ROI: How do you get the best out of the time in your workout?
 How much return on investment are you getting?
 It’s essential.”
-To do that, Masley says that eventually you should exercise at your target heart rate, though he calculates that differently than others.
+To do that, Masley says that eventually, you should exercise at your target heart rate, though he calculates that differently than others.
 Using a heart rate monitor, push yourself on a treadmill until you can’t talk in two complete sentences.
-“That’s your maximum heart rate, and most people should be working out at 70 to 80 percent of that,” he says.
+“That’s your maximum heart rate, and most people should be working out at 70% to 80% of that,” he says.
 “You can hire almost any trainer at any gym, or you can do it at home with your own equipment.
 It doesn’t require anything fancy, but please talk to your doctor before you do a fitness test.”